|

 set.

-A quantitative enhancement to the probability plot is the correlation coefficient of the points on the probability plot.
-For this data set the correlation coefficient is 0.975.
-Since this is less than the critical value of 0.987 (this is a tabulated value), the normality assumption is rejected.
+A quantitative enhancement to the probability plot is the correlation coefficient of the points on the probability plot, or PPCC.
+For this data set the PPCC based on a normal distribution is 0.975.
+Since the PPCC is less than the critical value of 0.987 (this is a tabulated value), the normality assumption is rejected.
+Chi-square and Kolmogorov-Smirnov goodness-of-fit tests are alternative methods for assessing distributional adequacy.
+The Wilk-Shapiro and Anderson-Darling tests can be used to test for normality.
+The results of the Anderson-Darling test follow.

 Although the data are not strictly normal, the violation of the normality assumption is not severe enough to conclude that the Yi = C + Ei model is unreasonable.
 At least part of the non-normality can be explained by the discrete nature of the data. |